jacksonet00/demo-stack/v2/README.md

 - I have docker setup very nicely now.
 Should be easy to deploy.
 I'll do that tomorrow, I've already stayed up til 1.
 I got lost in the code...

 - I now understand the right strat for deploying.
 I have everything setup, but I'm still getting some bugs when deploying.
 I went ahead and moved everything into environment variables and created start, stop, debug, and deploy scripts.

+- The app is now deployed on Heroku.
+It could use a bit of cleanup to reduce env vars and what not, but for now it is functional.

+## Add Relations

+### Log